-PSNI cuts: Victims charity warn that less crimes could be reported
+PSNI cuts: Victims charity warn that fewer crimes could be reported

 "That exacerbates the victim's trauma the longer that process continues."

-Retired officer Det Sup Int John McVea told the programme that the cuts were not a surprise but that there was a "degree of sadness" that they were happening.
+Retired detective John McVea told the programme that the cuts were not a surprise but that there was a "degree of sadness" that they were happening.

 Mr McVea said he was concerned about paramilitaries who may try to "exploit" the situation.